work7z/LafTools/README.md

 ## 1. Setup System Environment

-Let's say that you've cloned this repository to `/users/jerry/projects/laftools-repo`, then you should declare the below env in your file **~/.bashrc**, or just simply execute them before running any command.
+Let's say that you've cloned this repository to `C:\\Users\jerrylai\\project\\laftools-repo` on Windows or `/Users/jerry/projects/laftools-repo` on Linux/MacOS, then you should declare the below env in your file **~/.bashrc**, or just simply execute them before running any command.

+Besides, it is recommended to avoid using any whitespace or non-English characters in the file path where this project is located.

 **Env for Windows:**
 ```bash